Bone Meal: Slow-release fertilizer best for Succulents and Cactus

 What is Bone Meal?

-Bone meal, an organic slow release fertilizer which is a mixture of finely ground animal bones and waste products from slaughter-houses.
+Bone meal, an organic slow-release fertilizer that is a mixture of finely ground animal bones and waste products from slaughter-houses.
 It is rich in phosphorus, calcium and protein.

 Bone Meal as Fertilizer:

-Bone meal can be added in any kind of indoor and kitchen garden plants.
+Bone meals can be added in any kind of indoor and kitchen garden plants.
 It is helpful for healthy root development and flower growth.

 N-P-K (Nitrogen-Phosphorus-Potassium) ratio in the bone meal can vary from 3-15-0 to 2-22-0 depending on the source.
-We should have acidic soil for best benefits from bone meal.
-In terms of pH the soil pH should be less than 7 for the best results from bone meal.
+We should have acidic soil for the best benefits from bone meal.
+In terms of pH, the soil pH should be less than 7 for the best results from bone meal.

 Bone Meal for Succulents

-Bone meal is one the best fertilizer for succulents and cacti.
+Bone meal is one of the best fertilizers for succulents and cacti.
 We have noticed that most of our succulents die because of root rot.
-Bone meal helps in root development of the succulents and keeps them healthy.
+The bone meal helps in the root development of the succulents and keeps them healthy.

 Things to remember in using the Bone Meal

-- One table teaspoon of bone meal is sufficient for the 12 inch of pot.
+- One table teaspoon of bone meal is sufficient for the 12-inch of the pot.
 Make the ratio of bone meal accordingly if you are using bigger or smaller pots.

 - If you are using bone meal in the garden 1 teaspoon per square ft is sufficient

-- pH of the soil should be acidic when you are using bone meal.
+- The pH of the soil should be acidic when you are using bone meal.